kreauniv/comp308/source/control.rst

 operations in our expression language ... with the constraint that the :rkt:`control` construct can only occur inside a :rkt:`prompt` construct.

 .. note:: Try to see if you can implement prompt/control in PicLang.
+This is a somewhat advanced challenge.
+You will have to pay attention to testing your implementation.

 Adding continuations to the stack language
 ------------------------------------------